HxxxxxS/PsiloShift/README.md

     Checks if potions are on cooldown.
 Also inherits the code from `shiftStart`.
 * `/click shiftHS` - same thing as above, but for Healthstones instead of pots
-* `/click shiftSap` - same thing as above, but for Sappers instead of pots
+* `/click shiftSap` - same thing as above, but for Goblin Sappers instead of pots
+* `/click shiftSuperSap` - same thing as above, but for Super Sappers instead of pots
 * `/click shiftEnd` - `/run SetCVar("autoUnshift",1)`

     Enables autoUnshift again at end of macro.